mmaul/lush2/README.md

 * CGI Programming

 Lush is an attractive platform for Machine Learnine.
-Easy bindings to C make it especially attreactive in project where machine learnining needs to be implemented on an embeded platform.
+Easy bindings to C make Lush2 especially useful in projects where machine learnining needs to be implemented on an embeded platform.
 It is also quite useful as a exploratory platform for the development of machine learning algorithims.
 One thing lush needs is libraries to facilitate collection of data from external